Where to take your Asia multi centre holiday

 Combining two or more destinations is a great way to explore more of the world in one Asia Multi Centre Holiday.

 Take in one of the world’s greatest cities with a visit to Bangkok; during the day you can cruise the Chao Phraya River spotting sights as you go, hire a guide and explore the opulent Grand Palace or peruse the buzzing MBK Shopping Center for souvenirs.
-By night, visit the open air market located on Khao San Road, dine on top of a skyscraper at the Rembrandt Hotel’s exceptional Indian restaurant, Rang Mahal or sip cocktails in Banyan Tree Bangkok’s Vertigo Bar – we recommend the classic Vertigo Sunset, a blend of cranberry, pineapple and lime, with a dash of Malibu.
+By night, visit the open air market located on Khao San Road, take a twilight dip in the Sindhorn Midtown Bangkok’s incredible rooftop infinity pool or sip cocktails in Banyan Tree Bangkok’s Vertigo Bar – we recommend the classic Vertigo Sunset, a blend of cranberry, pineapple and lime, with a dash of Malibu.

 Twin your city getaway with the coastal resorts of idyllic Koh Samui.
-Head to Chaweng for uninterrupted sandy beaches numerous local restaurants and lively nightlife with a stay at The Tongsai Bay.
-If you’re looking for something a little quieter, take the 10 minute journey to Lamai which offers beautiful beaches but also romantic moonlit dining – perfect for honeymooning.
-Nestled in a secluded bay, just a few minutes from Lamai, you’ll find Rocky’s Boutique Hotel – offering privacy, intimate pool areas to cool off and vibrant corals nearby if you’re a keen diver.
+Head to Chaweng for uninterrupted sandy beaches numerous local restaurants and lively nightlife with a stay at Anantara Lawana Koh Samui Resort which is just a ten-minute tuk-tuk ride from the buzzing centre.
+If you’re looking for a resort that's a little quieter, take the 10 minute journey to Lamai which offers beautiful beaches and romantic moonlit dining – perfect for honeymooning.
+Nestled in a secluded bay, just a few minutes from Lamai, you’ll find Rocky’s Boutique Resort – offering privacy, intimate pool areas to cool off and vibrant corals nearby if you’re a keen diver.

 An intoxicating blend of modern and colonial cultures, discover the highlights of Kuala Lumpur.
 Travel to the top of the iconic Petronas Towers which overlook the city centre, enjoyable by day and night or if you’d rather enjoy a drink with your views, head to the chic Traders Hotel Kuala Lumpur’s Sky Bar.
 Visit Merdeka Square, the Lakes Gardens and the exquisite Railway Station for a feel of the authentic side to this sprawling metropolis or visit the Bukit Bintang region for a taste of the extraordinary as you dine on some of the best street food in the world.
 Try the chilli pan mee – a rich mix of minced pork, poached egg, home-made noodles and dried anchovies - before you leave.

 Escape the city to one of 99 tropical islands that make up Langkawi where you can relax on sun-kissed beaches, views of the sparkling Andaman Sea and lush rainforests (complete with flying lemurs!) just waiting to be explored.
-One of our favourite areas in particular is the serene Datai Bay, where you’ll find the luxurious The Datai or The Andaman but if you still want a little adventure, take the cable car to Mat Cincang Peak and the Sky Bridge for outstanding photo opportunities.
+One of our favourite areas in particular is the serene Datai Bay, where you’ll find the luxurious The Datai Langkawi.

-A perfect blend of European, Malay and Chinese cultures, explore the best of Singapore’s east meets west culture.
-Well-known for its incredible shopping experiences, either in the malls or the city’s street markets, you’ll definitely be able to find something that catches your eye.
-Singapore is also infamous for its selection of eateries; from high end dining establishments to hawker food stalls – you need to try the Assam Laksa – a delicious sour fish and tamarind-based soup.
+Explore the best of Singaporeand discover a perfect blend of European, Malay and Chinese cultures.
+This sovereign city-state is well-known for its incredible shopping experiences as well as its selection of eateries which range from high end dining establishments to hawker food stalls; we recommend trying the Assam Laksa – a delicious sour fish and tamarind-based soup.
 End your stay in the city with a visit to Raffles Singapore to sample their world-famous Singapore Sling with a view of the skyline at night.

 Visit Cambodia’s capital city, Phnom Penh, located at the point where the Mekong and Tonle Sap Rivers meet.
 By day, explore the Royal Palace, home to the ornate Silver Pagoda, the Chan Chhaya Pavilion and the Throne Hall, discover the old, faded heart of the city in the French Quarter and experience the Choeung Ek Killing Fields Memorial and Toul Sleng Genocide Museum to view this city’s turbulent past.
 By night, saunter along the riverfront boulevard, Sisowath Quay, enjoying an al fresco meal on the banks of the Mekong before taking in one of the city’s vibrant night markets.
-Rest your head at the Sunway, Phnom Penh opposite the Wat Phnom Temple.
+Rest your head at the Raffles Hotel Le Royal, Phnom Penh which is just a few steps from the Wat Phnom Temple.

 Shanghai and Tokyo

 Split in two by the Huangpu River, Shanghai epitomises the cosmopolitan yet ancient nature of China.
 Head to the famed waterside walkway of the Bund to see 52 different architectural building styles from the Gothic to the Renaissance, visit Shanxi Nanlu for its authentic yet colourful shoe shops or take a stroll in the leafy French Concession taking in the quaint delis of Fuxung Road.
-But if temples are more your thing, there are plenty but we’d recommend a visit to the Longhua Temple, Jade Buddha Temple or City God Temple before enjoying a well-deserved rest on popular Nanjing Road at the Le Royal Meridien Shanghai.
+But if temples are more your thing, there are plenty but we’d recommend a visit to the Longhua Temple, Jade Buddha Temple or City God Temple.